0xmuchen/0xmuchen/README.md

 <h1 align="center"> Quick intro 👋 </h1>
 <p align="left">
 Hi, my name is Mykola (but you can call me Nick 🙂) <br>
-I'm a Quality Assurance Engineer with over 6 years of experience across various domains, including fintech, e-commerce, iGaming, and Web3 <br>
+I'm a QA Engineer with over 6 years of experience across various domains, including fintech, e-commerce, iGaming, and Web3 <br>

 I'm passionate about what I do and thrive on new challenges <br>
 </p>